Launched in 2021, the X-Carve Pro is the latest CNC machine offering from Inventables.

-This driver has an input voltage range of 8-52 V. It can supply a current of 4.5 A to each of the four motors.
+DRV8711 stepper driver has an input voltage range of 8-52 V. It can supply a current of 4.5 A to each of the four motors.

-The controller, stepper drivers, power supply, heat sinks, and a cooling fan are housed inside a cabinet that looks like a computer case.
+The controller, stepper drivers, power supply, heat sinks, and cooling fan are housed inside a cabinet that looks like a computer case.

 The controller box is neatly designed and looks sleek.

-It uses a GRBL based CNC controller board with a modified custom GRBL firmware flashed onto it.
+It uses a GRBL-based CNC controller board with a modified custom GRBL firmware flashed onto it.

-Apart from the main controller unit you get a pendant-type controller unit with the kit which has a button to pause, resume and reset the cutting process.
+Apart from the main controller unit, you get a pendant-type controller unit with the kit which has a button to pause, resume and reset the cutting process.